 There are four basic categories of your P&L.

-1 INCOME or TOTAL REVENUE or PRICE (these term are interchangeable)
+1 INCOME or TOTAL REVENUE or PRICE (these terms are interchangeable)

 2 Cost of Goods Sold (COGS) – the total cost of Labor (Including Taxes on that Labor), Materials, Subcontractors, and Equipment

 4 NET PROFIT – the money left over after you have paid for all of your COGS and your Expenses

 NET PROFIT = INCOME – COGS – EXPENSES